thymeleaf/thymeleaf-docs/docs/tutorials/3.0/extendingthymeleaf.md

 for convenience:

   * `org.thymeleaf.processor.element.AbstractElementModelProcessor`, meant for processors that match element events by their element name (i.e. without looking at attributes).
-Similar to *element processors* in Thymeleaf 2.1.
   * `org.thymeleaf.processor.element.AbstractAttributeModelProcessor`, meant for processors that match element events by one of their attributes (and optionally also the element name).
-Similar to *attribute processors* in Thymeleaf 2.1.

 ### Template start/end Processors: `ITemplateBoundariesProcessor`